javadiahad/microservice-test/README.md

 ## How to run accounts
 Inside accounts folder run (mvnw spring-boot:run).
-It starts accounts microservice accounts microservice uses an in-memory database.
+It starts accounts microservice. accounts microservice uses an in-memory database.
 It seeds database by sample data on startup.
 If accessing an external port has limited in your organization, this command (mvnw spring-boot:run) won't work.
 In the accounts folder run something like this(java -jar target/product1-0.0.1-SNAPSHOT.jar) instead.

 ## How to run bank-ui